Skip to main content

 • Work Addiction: Workaholism is a compulsive concentration on work that can be detrimental to one’s personal life.
 This can lead to burnout and insufficient attention to one’s physical and mental well-being.

-• Sexual Addiction: People who are addicted to sex become involved in ongoing and increasing sexual behavior.
-This behavior can lead to problems in relationships, legal issues, and a reduction in overall happiness.
+• Sexual Addiction: People who are addicted to sex become involved in ongoing and increasing sexual behaviour.
+This behaviour can lead to problems in relationships, legal issues, and reduced overall happiness.

-• Technology Addiction: Technology addiction includes a wider range of digital devices and platforms.
+• Technology Addiction: Technology addiction includes a broader range of digital devices and platforms.
 Excessive dependence on smartphones, tablets, or other digital tools can affect mental well-being.

 Types of Opioid Addiction